Using Synchronous Multi-Modal Biometrics to Combat Deepfakes

 In response to the arms race, Asignio designed a MFA solution utilizing two biometrics, measured simultaneously to detect liveness.
 Liveness detection in a biometric system determines if an authentication attempt is made from a legitimate human or an imposter.

-Asignio’s unique SMM biometrics, utilizing both facial recognition and a handwritten biometric signature, would require the attacker to fake the user’s face, react to the drawing they are doing on the screen, and simultaneously be able to reproduce the user’s unique biometric handwriting (not to mention additional risk parameters including trusted device requirements and geo-location tracking).
+Asignio’s unique SMM biometrics, utilizing both facial verification and a handwritten biometric signature, would require the attacker to fake the user’s face, react to the drawing they are doing on the screen, and simultaneously be able to reproduce the user’s unique biometric handwriting (not to mention additional risk parameters including trusted device requirements and geo-location tracking).

-In addition to the facial recognition and handwriting, Asignio has developed a second modality which pairs voice recognition with facial recognition.
+In addition to the facial verification and handwriting, Asignio has developed a second modality which pairs voice recognition with facial recognition.
 Utilizing the latest in voice authentication capabilities, including random word selection and ordering, the attacker must be able to dynamically match this random series of words and somehow insert the data onto the phone.

 Asignio’s multi-mode biometric platform is best-in-class for combatting deepfakes.
 By combining synchronous biometrics, an attacker not only needs to match each of the individual biometrics, but also must successfully combine those metrics together.
 Attacking this combination of security mechanisms, even with sophisticated fraud attack vectors such as deepfakes, is extremely challenging and complex.